+The information contained herein may not be copied, adapted or distributed and is not warranted to be accurate, complete or timely.
+The user assumes all risks for any damages or losses arising from any use of this information, except to the extent such damages or losses cannot be limited or excluded by applicable law.
+Past financial performance is no guarantee of future results.

-- Limited 415 Participant.
-Any Employee whose benefit under the Retirement Plan is limited by the limitation imposed by Code Section 415 and who has not otherwise been designated as a Participant in the Plan by the Committee pursuant to the provisions of Article IV hereof. - Nondiscrimination Rules.
-The nondiscrimination rules set forth in Code Section 401(a)(4), Code Section 410(b) or other provisions of the Code that are applicable to the Retirement Plan and that are intended to prevent discrimination in favor of "highly compensated employees" (as defined in Code Section 414(q)). - Participant.
+(o) Limited 415 Participant.
+Any Employee whose benefit under the Retirement Plan is limited by the limitation imposed by Code Section 415 and who has not otherwise been designated as a Participant in the Plan by the Committee pursuant to the provisions of Article IV hereof.

+(p) Nondiscrimination Rules.
+The nondiscrimination rules set forth in Code Section 401(a)(4), Code Section 410(b) or other provisions of the Code that are applicable to the Retirement Plan and that are intended to prevent discrimination in favor of "highly compensated employees" (as defined in Code Section 414(q)).

+(q) Participant.
 Any Eligible Employee who has been designated by the Committee to participate in the Plan or any other individual who has an accrued benefit under the Plan which has not been fully distributed.
-The term "Participant" shall include a Limited 415 Participant except where expressly provided otherwise in the Plan. - (r) Plan.
-The Anadarko Retirement Restoration Plan, as it may be amended from time to time. - Plan Year.
-The twelve consecutive month period commencing on January 1 of each year. (s) - Retirement Plan.
-The Anadarko Retirement Plan, as amended from time to time. (t) - Section 16 Officer.
-An Eligible Employee who is subject to Section 16 of the Securities and Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder. - Separation from Service.
-The Participant's separation from service with the Employer and all Affiliated Entities, within the meaning of Code Section 409A. - Specified Employee.
+The term "Participant" shall include a Limited 415 Participant except where expressly provided otherwise in the Plan.

+(r) Plan.
+The Anadarko Retirement Restoration Plan, as it may be amended from time to time.

+(s) Plan Year.
+The twelve consecutive month period commencing on January 1 of each year.

+(t) Retirement Plan.
+The Anadarko Retirement Plan, as amended from time to time.

+(u) Section 16 Officer.
+An Eligible Employee who is subject to Section 16 of the Securities and Exchange Act of 1934, as amended, and the rules and regulations promulgated thereunder.

+(v) Separation from Service.
+The Participant's separation from service with the Employer and all Affiliated Entities, within the meaning of Code Section 409A.

+(w) Specified Employee.
 Any Participant who is a "Specified Employee" (as defined in Code Section 409A) upon his Separation from Service, as determined by the Company or the Committee.